utshomax/postman-docs/src/pages/docs/postman-flows/concepts/passing-information-between-blocks.md

 ---
-title: "Send data between blocks in a Postman API flow"
+title: "Send data between blocks in a Postman Flow"
 updated: 2023-08-15
 ---